Validate Subnets on AWS

 2. Select Subnets under the Virtual Private Cloud tab or under Resources by Region in the VPC Dashboard.

-3. Check that 2 subnets exists: one for the data and another for the control plane.
+3. Check that 2 subnets exist: one for the data and another for the control plane.
 Ensure that both subnets are in the same Availability Zone.
-This allows both NICs to be connected on the EC2 instance at the same time.
+This allows both NICs to be connected to the EC2 instance at the same time.

 Naming your subnets

-For ease of use, name the subnets are ctrl-subnet and data-subnet to distinguish between them when creating an EC2 instance with cloudSwXtch installed.
+For ease of use, the recommendation is to name the subnets like ctrl-subnet and data-subnet to distinguish between them when creating an EC2 instance with cloudSwXtch installed.

 AWS_Subnet_display

-4. If a second subnet does not exist, select the orange Create Subnet button in the top right corner of the page.
+4. If a second subnet does not exist, click the orange Create Subnet button in the top right corner of the page.

 AWS_Subnet_CreateSubnet_1